MjDAnalyst/MjDAnalyst.github.io/README.md

 ### Project Title Three
 HR Workforce Analysis
-I transformed raw HR data into strategic workforce insights using SQL and Power BI.
+This HR analytics projects highlights crucial workforce patterns that influence recruitment, retention, and organizational culture.
+The insights support more strategic planning on workforce diversity, succession, and resource allocation.
+With data-driven decision-making, management can enhance employee experience, build a more inclusive workforce, and strengthen long-term organizational sustainability
 Skills: data cleaning and Preparation, data analysis, data visualization and Report writting.
 Tools used SQL, Power BI and Microsoft word
-This HR analytics exercise highlights crucial workforce patterns that influence recruitment, retention, and organizational culture.
-The insights support more strategic planning on workforce diversity, succession, and resource allocation.
-With data-driven decision-making, management can enhance employee experience, build a more inclusive workforce, and strengthen long-term organizational sustainability